AI Answering Service For Pest Control Companies

 High-anxiety calls where the company needs location, signs seen, travel or tenant context, pets, children, and whether the caller needs prep instructions.

-Outcome: Give a calm first response and route according to the company's approved call plan.
+Outcome: Give a calm first response and route according to the company's approved call path.

 Commercial and property-manager calls